Distributed Database

 Scalability

-Is the ability of a system to grow(expand) its capacity and handle increased load while continuing to operate without performance degradation or interruption.
+Scalability is the system's ability to handle the increasing load by adding resources while continuing to operate without performance degradation or interruption.

 Partition Tolerance

-Partition Tolerance is the system's ability to continue functioning even when the network is partitioned (i.e., some nodes cannot communicate with others).
-Subnetworks can still operate independently until full connectivity is restored.
+Partition Tolerance is the system's ability to continue operating even when a network failure ("partition") occurs, which might prevent some nodes from communicating with others.
+The subnetworks can operate independently until the connection is restored.

 Advantages of Distributed Databases

-The system can continue to function during network partitioning.
-Some of the data may be unreachable, but users may still be able to access other parts of the database.
+Network Partitioning Tolerance: The system's ability to survive network partitioning (where communication links fail, breaking the network into isolated groups of nodes).
+Some of the data may be unreachable, but users may still be able to access other parts of the database, contributes to high availability.